With one adult in six suffering from a common mental disorder , it’s not really a great surprise that I’m writing about business anxiety.

 - Walk, a lot: I’m not a gym bunny but I do try and get out for a walk and fresh air every day.
 When I’m having an ‘everyone can f*ck off’ kind of day, I just stick a hoody on brave it.
 The exercise and fresh air really does help.

 - Go with the ‘Woo woo’: I am still embracing all things woo – they DO help but I was obviously I was in too far down the hole at my worst.
-Now I use them to complement the happy pills 🙂 Get meditating, journalling, colour stuff in, use essential oils, do some tapping (Tap with Brad on YouTube is my fave), do a sleep hypnosis every night put crystals in your bra or whatever else you can try to make you feel better.
+Now I use them to complement the happy pills 🙂 Get meditating, journalling, colour stuff in, use essential oils, do some tapping (Tap with me on YouTube), do a sleep hypnosis every night put crystals in your bra or whatever else you can try to make you feel better.
 Sometimes it’s just nice to know you’re doing something.

 - See people, real actual people: When you’re stuck on your own all day, it can have a profound impact on your mental health.
 Get out and see people.
 If the prospect of networking is too daunting go with someone you know.
 Arrange to see a trusted friend for coffee.